This is an exciting story of founding members of our country.

-This information is prepared using TMG -- The Master Genealogist and Second Site 4.
-The material is extensive, 38.3 mega bytes of data, 10,139 people, 10,331 citations with 637 sources, 669 exhibits pages and over 1500 files.
+This information is prepared using TMG -- The Master Genealogist and Second Site 5.
 It would have been nearly impossible to prepare it without these two software programs.

 If you are a Hotchkin, please consider DNA testing to help in tracing our history.
-It would be great if we could finally find out if we have any relationship to the Hotchkiss family, the two Hotchkin families in the USA, or the black branch of the Hotchkins.
+It would be great if we could finally find out if we have any relationship to the Hotchkiss family, the other Hotchkin families in the USA and Canada, or the black branch of the Hotchkins.
 See familytreedna.com for testing details.
-It is primarly male members of the family that are needed in the testing program.
+It is primarily male members of the family that are needed in the testing program.
 The Hotchkiss family already has a large bank of testing information

 Please contact me if you have any additions or corrections to this data.
 I would very much like to get additional photographs or documents for the website.

 I have spent a lot of years and a great effort in gathering all of this material and many of the exhibits were my mother's greatest possessions so please don't copy without asking permission.
 To make it official,

 This material is Copyrighted by the Compiler and may not be reproduced or copied in any manner without written permission of the Compiler.